 I can't find fresh lemongrass, ginger or turmeric

-I actually grow my own lemongrass as it is pretty much the easiest thing to grow (just be careful, it can take over the whole veggie patch if you aren't careful!), plus it is so much cheaper than buying in the store.
+I grow lemongrass as it is pretty much the easiest thing to grow (just be careful, it can take over the whole veggie patch if you aren't careful!), plus it is so much cheaper than buying in the store.

 I get it though, I don't like cooking with aluminum too much either, so if this bothers you then forego the foil and add a bit more stock to ensure you still have enough broth at the end.

-What Veggies Go Well With This Immune Boosting Soup?
+What Veggies Go Well With This Lemongrass Soup

 - potatoes